b-dulik/zadanie-rekrutacyjne/README.md

 Simple news article system
-*HTML template used and adapted comes from Pixelarity
+*HTML template used and adapted, comes from Pixelarity

 To run this project locally you can use XAMPP.
 Pull the project files directly to folder created under xampp/htdocs/ or download ZIP and extract those files there.